lffa/ecs-container-definitions/readme.md

 ### Container definitions

-Use this module to create a json template for feeding into the ecs task definition. it uses templatefile which is only availabel in terraform version 12.
+Use this module to create a json template for feeding into the ecs task definition. it uses templatefile which is only available in terraform version 12.

 It supports environment variables and secret definitions.